gergelyacs/ctgen/README.md

-# Generating Synthetic Cardiotocography (CTG) Data
+# A diffusion-based Cardiotocography Data Generator

-A diffusion-based generative model to synthetise CTG data.

 ## What is CTG?